 Offers individualized learning opportunities for knowledge or skill development.
-Content and expectations are established between the student and instructor, and documented in an Independent Study contract.
+Content and expectations are established between the student and instructor, and documented in an Independent Study contract prerequisite for WELD 070 and 075 (WABO test courses).
+Passing a WABO test is required for AAS degree in Welding.
+Prerequisites: Instructor permission required to enroll.